psu-efd/dl4HM/README.rst

 The easiest way to install all dependencies is to use the "environment.yml" file and conda:

 .. code-block:: bash

     $ conda env create --name dl4HM -f environment.yml

 which creates an environment named "dl4HM".
 You can change the name to suit your need.

 Some of the pre- and post-processing functionalities involve the control of hydraulic models such as SRH-2D and HEC-RAS.
 They depend on the *pyHMT2D* (https://github.com/psu-efd/pyHMT2D) package.
+This is only needed if you want to use the same scripts to generate training data.

 License
 -------